justeslam/offsec2/notes/windows_enumeration.md

 # Find out if you have admin privileges on any computers in the domain
 > Find-LocalAdminAccess # May take a few minutes
 # See who's logged in & other info
-> Get-NetSession -ComputerName web04 -Verbose # Untrustable on Wi
+> Get-NetSession -ComputerName web04 -Verbose # Untrustable on Windows 11
-ndows 11
 # This is more reliable, look for admins to be logged on machines, either to collect their NTLM hash or to impersonate commands running as him
 > .\PsLoggedOn.exe \\file04
 # Another way to get logged on users, needs local admins rights